lickx/oscollar-dev/README.md

 oscollar6 - stable port of OsCollar Six
 oscollar3 - stable port of OsCollar 3.99x

-A reference collar can be be aquired inworld at ['Kinky Hub'](http://opensimworld.com/hop/78323-Kinky-Hub).
+A reference collar can be be aquired inworld at ['Kinky Hub'](http://opensimworld.com/hop/78323-Kinky-Hub) in ['OsGrid'](https://www.osgrid.org)